Which Trek to Choose in Nepal?: Select among many trails, let’s help you..

 Makalu Base Camp Trek

 Until few years only camping trekking was possible throughout Makalu base camp (5250m) trek route that reaches the base camp of the world’s 5th highest mountain, Makalu that is located only 22 kilometers towards the east of Everest and 80 kilometers towards the west of Mt.
 Kanchenjunga, but its possible to do this trek as basic lodging facilities are available nowadays.
 Due to the remoteness of the region, its culture, flora and fauna are perfect.
 The region provides striking contrasts with the waterfalls, craggy rocks, and colorful flowers beneath the white snow peaks.
 The untouched beauty of this region will surely be dramatic for anyone visiting this region.
-Starting as low as 400m from sea level, you will reach the stunning height of 5250m in this trek in Nepal and between these you will pass through pretty villages inhabited by variety of ethnic groups, steep gorges, huge mountains, rhododendron forests, alpine lakes and meadows.
+Starting as low as 400m from sea level, you will reach the stunning height of 5250m and between these you will pass through pretty villages inhabited by variety of ethnic groups, steep gorges, huge mountains, rhododendron forests, alpine lakes and meadows.
 Suitable for adventurers if have time over 3 weeks, budget of over 4500 dollars, and holiday time of year as spring (March to June) and autumn (September to November), Makalu Base camp trek will best apposite.
 Trekking independent is not recommended, can go with guide, porter on private solo trek or in a group.
 Makalu Base camp trek is better in camping style if you are in a group!
 It is important to note that this is a holiday for the connoisseur of Nepal trekking, using lodge accommodation of a generally more basic standard than that found in the popular trekking areas, such as the Khumbu.
 If you are not prepared to ‘rough it’ in this way, we would suggest that this trip may not be for you.